4.1 Thesis success with Wihi

 Comments field in Wihi

 Upload your work to Wihi for the thesis supervisor’s review and comments.
-Use the Files-section and Upload file button (Figure 1).
+Use the Files-section and Upload file button (Figure 9).
 Write a short message (Hi, I just submitted my thesis plan!) so your thesis supervisor notices the file better.
-Ask your thesis supervisor about the file format (docx or pdf) and naming conventions, for their practices vary.
+Ask your thesis supervisor about the file format (DOCX or PDF) and naming conventions, for their practices vary.

 Uploading work to Wihi